 The researchers in this study (1) were looking for a way to study the production of aldosterone in the adrenal gland.
 Their focus was on the zona glomerulosa, since this is where aldosterone is made.
 When the voltage across the cell membranes of zona glomerulosa cells drops, more aldosterone is made.

 So the researchers found an excellent model for studying aldosterone production.
 Aldosterone production depends on the electric charge across the cell membrane of the zona glomerulosa cells.
 This electric charge (voltage) is determined to a large degree by the potassium channels that cross the cell membrane.
 If the channels do not function well, the voltage stays too low.
-This results in aldosterone being chronically secreted, and possibly not be responsive to diet.
+This results in more aldosterone being chronically secreted.
+And possibly results in aldosterone secretion not being responsive to diet.

 When the voltage is low because there is an increase of potassium in the blood stream, the aldosterone produced helps the kidney get rid of the potassium.
 A diet of high potassium foods will keep the aldosterone production at the right level.
 And this will keep the blood level of potassium at the right level when the kidney is functioning well.
-And just like the Yanomami, who have a high aldosterone level because of their high potassium foods diet, you will be protected from hypertension.
+And it means that you will be just like the Yanomami, who have a high aldosterone level because of their high potassium foods diet.
+You will be protected from hypertension.

 1. TASK1 and TASK3 potassium channels: determinants of aldosterone secretion and adrenocortical zonation.
 Bandulik S, Penton D, Barhanin J, Warth R. Horm Metab Res.
 2010 Jun;42(6):450-7. doi: 10.1055/s-0029-1243601.
 Epub 2010 Jan 4. – links to abstract only